REFINERY & TRADING

 - It is a fuel type that does not cause black exhaust or other hazardous toxins.

-What is LCM, and what does it stand for?
+What is NRV, and what does it stand for?

 After filling up, my car starts displaying signs of engine knocking and sputters in motion, why is that?

 The reason for such an occurrence may be caused by either the engine or fuel, depending on each situation.
 In terms of the car, the problem might stem from engine upkeep such as a blocked engine filter, dirty spark plugs or have deteriorated below operational threshold, neglecting to change engine oil.
 As for the fuel, there are many possibilities, such as the oil may be contaminated or fueling up on the wrong type of fuel.
 The company has made it the utmost importance to control fuel quality, by controlling the quality from the production, to the storage at depots, including the transportation of fuel and dispensing it to consumers.
 Thus, the company is confident that Bangchak fuel is of quality and standard.

 We have heard that filling up in the morning would get us more fuel than in the day time, is this true, and how so?

 Theoretically, this claim is true.
 Due to oil molecules expanding under high temperatures.
 However, in reality the difference in fuel temperature stored at service stations during daytime and nighttime may be negligible.
 Furthermore, by comparing the fuel quantity that consumers will receive each time, the quantity increase observed is not noticably different.